 - JFK Muhlenberg Snyder School Catalog

-For curriculum activities such as specific course attendance policy, administrative information, Nursing progression and academic policies, school life, etc. visit our School of Medical Imaging Student Handbook.
+For curriculum activities such as specific course attendance policy, administrative information, program progression and academic policies, school life, etc. visit our School of Medical Imaging Student Handbook.
 The Diagnostic Medical Sonography program is one of several medical imaging programs within that handbook.